 Depending on the places you use to choose for accommodation, you can end up spending a lot less than if you were to travel with family or somebody else.

-This only goes if you follow Luciano’s route (or anybody else who travels with family): he rents places with 2 bedrooms, so him and his kids have separate rooms.
-This greatly raises the prices for accommodation.
+This only goes if you follow Calin’s route (or anybody else who travels with family): he rents places with 2 bedrooms, so his wife and him have a separate bedroom from the kid.
+This greatly increases the prices for accommodation.

 5. You will learn more (about yourself and your strengths)